Betsy Shannon, Shining On, 2018. Beaded quilt,15,000 beads, 200 hours.

 5:30pm: Closing Circle Ceremony

 A collective farewell to this edition of The People's Museum for Prince — with music, gratitude, and a Prince song to send us home.
+All artists and participants invited, all visitors welcome.

 6pm: Artists' Deinstallation Party.
 Deinstall begins.
-Volunteers welcome to help us pack up.
+Volunteers welcome to help us pack up

 All events are free.
 All are welcome.